H2Concepts/H2-Rent-Stripe/README.md

 # H2 Concepts Rental Pro

 This WordPress plugin enables the rental of configurable products with built-in Stripe integration.
-It was initially developed for renting baby swings ("Federwiegen") but can be adapted to other products.
+It was initially developed for renting baby swings ("Produkt") but can be adapted to other products.

 ## Features

 - Admin pages to manage product categories, variants, extras, rental durations and more
-- Shortcode `[federwiegen_product]` to embed a product page on the front‑end
+- Shortcode `[produkt_product]` to embed a product page on the front‑end
 - Calculates prices dynamically and links to your Stripe checkout URLs
 - Supports Stripe promotion codes so customers can redeem coupons
 - Collects customer phone numbers and addresses during checkout